andre-st/dotfiles/GAMING.md

 - good handheld form factor
     - better than handheld mode size of the regular Switch
 - weight ok
+- sharp screen ("pixel density"), large enough
-- screen of the regular Switch is [not that much bigger](https://i.ytimg.com/vi/bD1kaIrMzEk/maxresdefault.jpg), the big black bezel makes the regular Switch _look_ bigger (OLED-model is actually larger);
+    - regular Switch screen is [not that much bigger](https://i.ytimg.com/vi/bD1kaIrMzEk/maxresdefault.jpg), the big black bezel makes the regular Switch _look_ bigger (OLED-model is actually larger);
-  so far, the screen size has not taken away from the immersion (e.g. Hellblade) but I already knew/guessed this from the handheld consoles of my childhood
+    - so far, the screen size has not taken away from the immersion (e.g. Hellblade) but I already knew/guessed this from the handheld consoles of my childhood
+- screen zoom feature via double pressing menu button?
 - solid / sturdy / single unit body
     - it's said that the mounted joycons of the regular Switch are [wobbling](https://www.youtube.com/watch?v=wuAcqg2VJ_Q) (although easier to change/repair), regular Sw. feels cheaper ("Switch bending", "joystick connectivity issues", "loose/wobbly Joy-Con rail connection", "sharp edges/poor moulding of plastics on controllers")
 - silent, device-fan not noticable
 - sound with and without headphones is ok
-- price ok (200 EUR + 70 EUR for reasonable accessories such as storage expansion)
+- price okayish in 2022  (200 EUR + 70 EUR for reasonable accessories such as storage expansion)
     - although 2015 hardware and expensive (non-used) physical games; _Aya Neo_ nice but triple the price,
       _Analogue Pocket_ sexy but limited,